 Call of Duty: Warzone offers players a plethora of controller settings to fine-tune, such as Aim Assist and movement.
-We’ve put together a guide to help you find the best settings to use in Season 3.
+We’ve put together a guide to help you find the best settings to use following the Season 5 Reloaded update.

-Whether you play with a controller on PC or consoles, here are the best controller settings to improve your accuracy and movement in Warzone Season 3.
+Aim and movement have are important as ever, so you need to best settings to dominate Verdansk and Rebirth Island.
+Whether you play with a controller on PC or consoles, here are the best controller settings to improve your accuracy and movement in Warzone Season 5.